vkacherov/hybrid-workshop/README.md

 However, before we create the repositories, we do want to restrict access to them.
 Since we have two distinct app components, a Java web app (with a database), and a .NET API, we want to restrict access to them to the team that develops them, as well as the administrators.
 To do that, we need to create two users and then two organizations.

-1. In the PWD web interface click the `DTR` button on the left side of the screen.
+1. Open DTR from the URL located in the Ouputs section of the Azure Portal's Template Deployment blade that we located earlier, ex. `https://dtr-gf-docker-lab.eastus.cloudapp.azure.com`

 	> **Note**: As with UCP before, DTR is also using self-signed certs.
 It's safe to click through any browser warning you might encounter.